xiix0/scam/README.md

-You will not be elected to public office this year.
+Your mode of life will be changed for the better because of good news soon.